 webarchivePython module is the code "under the hood" that makes the Extractor work.
 It's available for other applications to use, too.

-- Available for Windows, macOS, and Linux
+- Runs on Windows, macOS, and Linux

 - Converts webarchive files to plain HTML

 - Converted pages display just like they would in Safari (apart from normal cross-browser rendering differences)

 The final version is pywebarchive 0.5.2 (released September 24, 2023).
 See the changelog for what's new.

 Note: If you're not reading this on GitHub, this section may be out of date.
 In that case, the latest version of pywebarchive is available at https://github.com/bmjcode/pywebarchive.